Nguyễn Huy An: Study of The Flunctuation of a Shadow (2014)

 This piece is inspired by the undeniable significance of Lenin as a political figure in the history of the country and specifically in Hanoi.
 The large shadow cast by the East- facing Statue of Lenin acts as a direct reference to the influence of this political thinker on the land of Vietnam.
 Measured during the spring equinox, the shadow exists as an entity out of the interaction between the natural (the sun and the spinning the earth) and the unnatural (the concrete form of the statue).
 Working with a mathematician to determine the area of Lenin's shadow at different times of the day and consolidated into a mathematical equation, Huy An reflects on the way our logic, ideals and worldviews have always been contained and impacted by natural forces beyond our control.

 Performance

-Nguyen Huy An's performances are quiet, intense, sometimes gruelling, challenging and can be powerful and memorable.
+Nguyen Huy An's performances are often quiet and intense, sometimes physically demanding.
 He has performances either solo or with the performance art group Phu Luc (Appendix) in important exhibitions such as Frozen Rain at Nha San Studio, Future of Imagination in Singapore Sounds Of Dust in 943 Studio Kunming, China; LIMDIM in Oslo, Norway, and the unprecedented multi-disciplinary exhibition "Skylines with Flying People" in Hanoi in 2012.